CMPUT301F18T26/iCare/README.md

 ### Intent tests
 The intent tests need to be run in a certain order to properly test the UI of the app.
+1. Clear the database of all existing users/problems/records
-1. Run the signup tests
+2. Run the signup tests
-2. Run the login tests
+3. Run the login tests
-3. Run all the other tests
+4. Run all the other tests

 ## The Team
 ### CMPUT301F18T26